jonathanewerner/bank/README.md

 - run `webpack`; then run `node build/server.js`
 - open `localhost:3000/page`
 - login to figo, supply the rights you want to give
-- upon connecting you will see the session-id as a `res.write` output
+- upon connecting you will see the session-token as a `res.write` output
 - save the string into `configuration/constants.js` under `SESSION_ID`
 - optional: get a new session id by `localhost:3000/logout` and repeating the steps